-- 4.4.1 When CEDR receives the company's defence, a copy of it will be sent to the customer. - 4.4.2 Upon receipt of the defence, CEDR will formally appoint an adjudicator to the case. - 4.4.3 If the company does not submit a defence to CEDR within the time allowed, the adjudicator will have the discretion to proceed to make a decision considering only the information provided by the customer. - 4.4.4 The customer has a period of five working days from the date on which the company's defence is sent to them to provide any comments on the defence that they see fit.
-The customer is not required to submit comments on the company's defence.
-Any comments that are submitted must be restricted only to points raised in the company's defence and must not introduce any new matters or any new evidence.
-Any new matters or new evidence submitted by the customer at this stage will be disregarded by the adjudicator. - 4.4.5 If the customer makes any comments on the company's response, CEDR will send a copy of those comments to the company for their information only.
+4.4.
+The company's Response

-4.5 The Decision
+4.4.1.
+When CEDR receives the company's response to the customer's claim ("the Response"), a copy of it will be sent to the customer.

-- 4.5.1 The adjudicator will prepare a written proposed conclusion to the dispute alongside reasons for that proposed conclusion ("the Proposed Decision").
-The adjudicator will reach their decision by considering the submissions and evidence received from the customer and the company.
-The Proposed Decision will be set out in writing and will include full reasons for the outcome reached.
-CEDR aims for Proposed Decisions to be issued within 30 working days of an application being made to the Scheme. - 4.5.2 Once CEDR receives the Proposed Decision from the adjudicator, CEDR will send copies of the Proposed Decision to the customer and the company simultaneously, and will invite their comments thereon within 10 working days.
-Any comments must be restricted to points that have already been raised in the case and must not introduce any new complaints. - 4.5.3 Any comments that the customer and/or company have on the Proposed Decision will be forwarded to the adjudicator, who may or may not take such comments into account.
-The adjudicator has the power to make any amendments he or she considers appropriate to the Proposed Decision before finalising it as the Decision.
-The adjudicator will usually issue the Decision within 5 working days of receipt of the parties' comments on the Proposed Decision.
+- 4.4.2.
+Upon receipt of the Response, CEDR will formally appoint an adjudicator to the case. - 4.4.3.
+If the company does not submit a Response to CEDR within the time allowed, the adjudicator will have the discretion to proceed to make a decision or recommendation considering only the information provided by the customer. - 4.4.4.
+The customer has a period of five working days from the date on which the company's Response is sent to them to provide any comments on the Response that they see fit.
+The customer is not required to submit comments on the company's Response.
+Any comments that are submitted must be restricted only to points raised in the company's Response and must not introduce any new matters or any new evidence.
+Any new matters or new evidence submitted by the customer at this stage will be disregarded by the adjudicator. - 4.4.5.
+If the customer makes any comments on the company's Response, CEDR will send a copy of those comments to the company for their information. - 4.4.6.
+Should the company or the customer wish to make any further comments, they may do so within five working days of the date on which the customer's comments on the company's Response are sent to the company in line with Rule 4.4.5 above.
+The adjudicator may, at his or discretion, choose to accept such further comments. - 4.5.
+The adjudicator's Decision or Recommendation - 4.5.1.
+An adjudicator appointed under these Rules will make a decision or recommendation by considering the submissions and evidence received from the customer and the company.
+CEDR aims for decisions and recommendations to be issued within 30 working days of an application being made to the Scheme. - 4.5.2.
+The adjudicator's decision or recommendation will be set out in writing and will include full reasons for the decision or recommendation.
+The adjudicator will send a copy of the decision or recommendation to CEDR when complete. - 4.5.3.Once CEDR receives a decision or recommendation from an adjudicator, it will send copies to both the customer and the company simultaneously. - 4.5.4.
+If the adjudicator determines that the customer should be paid a sum of money up to but not exceeding £10,000.00, the adjudicator's decision will only become binding on the customer and the company if the customer advises CEDR that they accept the decision in full.
+The customer has 20 working days to notify CEDR of their acceptance. - 4.5.5.If, during the time period specified at Rule 4.5.4 above, the customer advises CEDR that they do not accept the decision in full, or if the customer fails to contact CEDR during the time period, the adjudicator's decision will not be binding on either party.
+The decision cannot be accepted at a later date. - 4.5.6.If the adjudicator recommends that the customer should be paid a sum of money in excess of £10,000.00, the adjudicator's recommendation will only